 How can it be free and private?

-Panelbear offers a very generous free plan which includes 5,000 pageviews per month for unlimited websites.
+I offer a generous free plan which includes 5,000 pageviews per month.
 For my full-time job I work together with teams that build large scale multi-regional infrastructure, and this helped me understand and optimize the technical and operational aspects of Panelbear to the point that sustaining a free plan became possible.

 What’s in it for you?

 It’s super encouraging that many of Panelbear's customers have reached out on Twitter or via email to share their support.
 Some of the things they appreciate are: